hcavarsan/dockyard/README.md

 >
 > 1 - Click the Cancel button
 >
-> 2 - Go to System Preferences -> Security & Privacy, click Open Anyway, and then click Open in the pop-up window.
+> 2 - Go to System Preferences -> Security & Privacy
 >
+> 3 - Click Open Anyway, and then click Open in the pop-up window.
+>
-> If your system version is higher, you may not find the above options on the Security & Privacy page, or it may prompt that the file is damaged when you start it.
-Open the terminal and execute the following command to authorize.
+> If your system version is higher, you may not find the above options on the Security & Privacy page, or it may prompt that the file is damaged when you start it. then, you can bypass via terminal:
+>
+> 1 - Open the terminal and execute the following command to authorize.
 >
 >```bash
 >sudo xattr -d com.apple.quarantine /Applications/dockyard.app/